Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/TimingOptimizeForFixedUpdate.md

 This has the counterintuitive effect that the processing of input on frame 4 actually ignores some input that has already occurred on frame 3, because it's only processing events that occurred in the last complete fixed time step: (**A**).

-## Minimize lag when using fixed update code
+## Minimize latency when using fixed update code

-In order to minimize input lag in code that is called in fixed update calls, you should set the input system update mode to **Process Events in Dynamic Update**.
-This has the effect of eliminating the problem of unprocessed time.
+In order to minimize input latency in input code in your `FixedUpdate` calls, you should set the input system update mode to **Process Events in Dynamic Update**.
+This has the effect of eliminating the problem of unprocessed time described previously.
 You can then use an event-driven or polling technique to read your input without missing events that occurred after the last fixed timestep but before the current frame.

+This can introduce the problem of missed or duplicate discrete events however (such as attempting to read whether a button was pressed in a given frame), so if you use this strategy, you must understand how to [avoid missed or duplicate events](TimingAvoidMissedOrDuplicateEvents.md) in mixed timing scenarios requiring fixed and dynamic input.

 ### Event-driven input with fixed update code